 Subject Code LGT5107 Subject Title Total Quality Management Credit Value 3 Level 5 Normal Duration One Semester Exclusion ITC575 Principles of Total Quality Management Role and Purposes The purpose of the course is to develop hands-on knowledge and skills that are required to manage and implement any improvement projects, whether in manufacturing, service or any other opportunities.
 Quality management (QM) starts by taking (1) a customer focus, (2) management concepts for continual improvement, (3) analytical techniques including statistical and problemsolving methods for studying and proposing solutions to the problem, and (4) a clear improvement roadmap.
 Our goal is to provide theory, tools and experiential insight into how these aspects can be successfully applied in managing quality.
 Lecturer is advised to use a mixture of lectures and in-class exercises/discussions to develop a richer understanding of the material.
 Specifically, students are to learn: The principles of TQM in both theories and practice.
 The major techniques in TQM adoption.
 Applying TQM principles and techniques through quality improvement projects/activities.
-This subject contributes to the following Intended Learning Outcomes for the following programme(s): MSc in Management (Operations Management) #2: Develop the specific operations management knowledge Subject Learning Outcomes Upon completion of the subject, students will be able to: a.
-Able to apply TQM principles and techniques to assess and improve organizational and business process efficiency and effectiveness. b.
+This subject contributes to the following Intended Learning Outcomes for the following programme(s): MSc in Management (Operations Management) / MSc in Operations Management #2: Develop the specific operations management knowledge Subject Learning Outcomes Upon completion of the subject, students will be able to: a.
+Able to apply TQM principles and techniques to assess and improve organizational and business process efficiency and effectiveness.b.
 Able to practice TQM to improve customer satisfaction and achieve operational as well as strategic goals.
-Subject Synopsis/ Indicative Syllabus This subject covers the operational and/or strategic aspects of the following topics/areas: Principles of Quality
+Subject Synopsis/ Indicative Syllabus This subject covers the operational and/or strategic aspects of the following topics/areas: Principles of Quality Theoretical Background and Framework of Total Quality Management

-Theoretical Background and Framework of Total Quality Management Quality Management Guru's Philosophies and Principles Principles of Quality Management Dimensions of Total Quality Management and Organizational Performance The Business Excellence Models Quality Management Dimensions in Action Quality Management Tools and Techniques Contemporary Issues of Total Quality Management Teaching/Learning Methodology Assessment Methods in Concepts, theories and key issues based on the literature will be introduced to students through lectures.
+Quality Management Guru's Philosophies and Principles Principles of Quality Management Dimensions of Total Quality Management and Organizational Performance The Business Excellence Models Quality Management Dimensions in Action Quality Management Tools and Techniques Contemporary Issues of Total Quality Management Teaching/Learning Methodology Contact hours: 39 hours Concepts, theories and key issues based on the literature will be introduced to students through lectures.
 Case studies will be used to illustrate some application aspects and to stimulate discussions leading to context-specific knowledge.
-Students are required to apply the knowledge to analyse some contemporary issues in the field. ic Alignment with Intended Learning Outcomes Specific assessment weighting weighting be assessed (Please tick as appropriate) nes to a b Continuous Assessment 50% ✓ ✓ Final Examination 50% ✓ √ Total 100 % Explanation of the appropriateness of the assessment methods in assessing intended learning outcomes: The achievement of the two learning outcomes will be dependent on studer knowledge in conceptual theories and ability to apply quality management techniques. udents' Since examination is effective in assessing the knowledge level in conceptual theories and continuous assessment is effective in assessing the ability in applying techniques, both methods will be needed to assess the two outcomes of this subject.
-To pass this subject, students are required to obtain Grade D or above in BOTH G. 1.
-(G. 1.
-700) the Continuous Assessmen Graae D or a oove in БОІП Student Study Effort Expected Class contact: Lectures / tutorials 39 Hrs.
+Students are required to apply the knowledge to analyse some contemporary issues in the field.
+Assessment Methods in Alignment with Intended Specific assessment methods/tasks Learning Outcomes a b Continuous Assessment 50% √ √ Final examination 50% ✓ ✓ Total 100 % The achievement of knowledge in concetechniques.
+Since examination is theories and continuation in the content of the content ince examination is effective in assessing the knowledge level in conceptual teories and continuous assessment is effective in assessing the ability in applying techniques, both methods will be needed to assess the two outcomes udents' gement ceptual ility in

+Student Study Effort Expected Class contact:

+Lectures / tutorials 39 Hrs.

 Other student study effort:

-Preparing lectures, 42 Hrs
+Preparing lectures, 42 Hrs.

 Preparation group assignment 45 Hrs.

 Total student study effort 126 Hrs.

 Reading List and References Books

-Foster, S.T. (the latest edition), Managing Quality: Integration .
-Chain , Pearson Education. rating The Supply
+TROUGH CHOCK Foster, S.T. (the latest edition), Managing Qua Chain , Pearson Education. ulity: Integrating The Supply

-Besterfield, D.H., Besterfield-Michna, C., Besterfield, G.H. and Besterfield Sacre, M. (the latest edition), Total Quality Management , Prentice-Hall.
-Goetsch, D.L. and Davis, S.B. (the latest edition), Quality Management: Introduction to Quality Management for Production, Processing and Serve Prentice Hall.
+Besterfield, D.H., Besterfield-Michna, C., Besterfield, G.H. and Besterfi Sacre, M. (the latest edition), Total Quality Management , Prentice-Hall.

+Goetsch, D.L. and Davis, S.B. (the latest edition), Quality Management for Organizational Excellence: Introduction to Total Quality , Pearson Educatio

-Imai, Masaaki, (the latest edition), Gemba Kaizen, McGra aw Hill
+Imai, Masaaki, (the latest edition), Gemba Kais zen, McGraw Hill

 Journals

 Asia-Pacific Journal of Quality Management

-International Journal of Quality and Reliability Management nent
+International Journal of Quality and Reliability Management

-International Journal of Service Industry Management
+International Journal of Service Industry Mana gement

 Journal of Operations Management

 Harvard Business Review